accordproject/cicero-template-library/README.md

 ## Contributing

-Can't find a something?
+Can't find something?
 Then why not make a new template yourself?

 [Follow the instuctions in the docs.][ctlguide]